Lifestyle & Income in Family Medicine

 While income typically varies by region, years in practice and type of practice, the family physician average income of $190,000 per year allows physicians to effectively pay off student loans in a reasonable amount of time while comfortably supporting their families.

-Surveys conducted by the AAFP show that family physicians less than seven years out of residency earn (on average) more than $170,000 per year.
+Surveys conducted by the AAFP show that family physicians less than seven years out of residency earn an average of $165,000 per year.
 In some areas, especially rural settings, those who practice maternity care can expect to earn an average of $5,000-10,000 more per year in net income.

 Income is also impacted by whether a physican works in a solo, two-person, or multispecialty practice.
 Depending upon the region of the country in which one chooses to practice, certain office visits and procedures are also rewarded more highly.